-• Download the code from:

-'''

-http://web.eece.maine.edu/~vweaver/classes/ece471_2014f/ece471_hw2

-code.tar.gz

-'''

-- Copy it to your Pi.
-The easiest method might be to put it on a USB key, then copy it. - Ideally the USB key would automatically be detected for you, but on my Pi it wasn't.
-Here's how you do things manually. - You need to do these things as root (system administrator).
-The default pi user has sudo access; if you are using a different user you created yourself you'll have to add yourself to the /etc/sudoers file. - Insert the usbkey - sudo mkdir /media/usbkey - (you only have to do this step the first time, the directory will then be created) - sudo mount /dev/sdal -o rw /media/usbkey - The files on the key should now appear under /media/usbkey ls /media/usbkey - To copy ece471_hw2_code.tar.gz to your home directory type cp /media/usbkey/ece471_hw2_code.tar.gz ~ - When you are done with the usbkey, before removing it you have to unmount it: sudo umount /media/usbkey
+- Download the code from: http://web.eece.maine.edu/~vweaver/classes/ece471_2015f/ece471_hw2 code.tar.gz - Copy it to your Pi.
+The easiest method might be to put it on a USB key, then copy it. - Ideally the USB key would automatically be detected for you, especially if you are running a GUI interface.
+If it isn't auto recognized you can try mounting the filesystem manually: - You need to do these things as root (system administrator).
+The default pi user has sudo access; if you are using a different user you created yourself you'll have to add yourself to the /etc/sudoers file. - Insert the usbkey - sudo mkdir /media/usbkey - (you only have to do this step the first time, the directory will then be created) - sudo mount /dev/sda1 -o rw /media/usbkey - The files on the key should now appear under /media/usbkey ls /media/usbkey - To copy ece471_hw2_code.tar.gz to your home directory type cp /media/usbkey/ece471_hw2_code.tar.gz ~ - When you are done with the usbkey, before removing it you have to unmount it; you should be able to do this from the GUI, or else you can manually sudo umount /media/usbkey